 The present report was written after consultation with a group of experts nominated by the NASAC's member academies.
 Through their cooperation between NASAC and the German National Academy Leopoldina, top African scientists with expertise on this topic agreed to review the existing evidence base on climate change and health in Africa, and to revisit the adaptation question and assess the mitigation strategies to produce a set of recommendations.
 I convey my thanks to everyone who has contributed to this project, in particular the German Ministry of Education and Research for technical and financial support.

-We wish you happy reading and we welcome discussions on any points arising from our report.
+We welcome discussions on any points arising from our report.

 Professor Mahouton Norbert Hounkonnou President, NASAC